 - Important information: Pack your waterproof clothing and walking shoes.

-- Tour inclusions: Transport in a 9 or 16 seat mini-coach, the services of an English-speaking driver guide.
+- Tour inclusions: Transport in an 8 or 16 seat mini-coach, the services of an English-speaking driver guide.

 - Tour exclusions: Entry fees to visitor attractions, meals, tips.

 View of Stirling from the top of the Wallace Monument.
 VisitScotland / Kenny Lam, all rights reserved.

 The Helix, Home of the Kelpies, Scotland.
 VisitScotland / Kenny Lam, all right reserved.